How a Beneficiary Deed Works

 Recording, Revocation, and Key Requirements

-A beneficiary deed is only valid if it is recorded with the county recorder before the owner's death.
+A beneficiary deed is only valid if it is recorded at the county recorder's office before the owner's death.
 This is not optional.
 An unrecorded beneficiary deed has no legal effect.

 Revocation is straightforward.
-The owner can revoke the deed at any time by recording a revocation with the county recorder before their death.
-If the owner records more than one beneficiary deed for the same property, the last one recorded before death controls.
+The owner can revoke the deed at any time by recording a revocation before their death.
+If the owner records more than one beneficiary deed for the same property, the last one recorded controls.

 A beneficiary deed that is executed, acknowledged and recorded in accordance with this section is not revoked by the provisions of a will.